val314159/christophergs.github.io/_posts/2016-09-29-xss-overview.md

 _OK, so what does that mean?_ First, let's examine "code injection":

 Many websites accept user input, for example when you fill out form information to enter personal details or write comments.
 This user-generated information may be temporarily stored on a web server, or saved to a database.
-If the same website then displays this user generated information somewhere on its pages (i.e. in its HTML), let's say if it has a section called "most hilarious comment of the week" which pulls user-generated comments from the database, then there is a risk.
+If the same website then displays this user generated information somewhere on its pages (i.e. in its HTML), then there is a risk.
 The risk comes from the assumption that the user generated content is just text.
 But an attacker could have entered a malicious script instead of text into the form, and if this is displayed in the user's browser, then it could be damaging.

-So the "code injection" occurs when the malicious script is inserted stored on the web server/database (where it is passive), and when it is inserted into the HTML and served to a user's browser (where it attacks).
+So the "code injection" occurs when the malicious script is inserted into the web server/database (where it is passive), and when it is inserted into the HTML and served to a user's browser (where it attacks).

 ***